bradym05/VoldexCodeTest-Repository/README.md

 -Connection class can be disconnected just like a RBXScriptConnection<br />
 -Signals can be fired to run all callback functions with any arguments<br />
 -Signals can be destroyed to disconnect all connections<br />
+-Connections can be automatically disconnected after firing using Once() -Wait can be used to connect using Once() and yield until fired

 InterfaceHandler (UiHandler refactored):<br />

 -Updates money count based on leaderstats. <br />
 -Animates money count value on change. <br />

+Animations:<br />

+QuickSound:<br />

+-Module to play one time sounds and handle clean up in one place.<br />
+-Takes a parent for the sound or a CFrame, or neither.<br />
+-Creates a part to play sounds from if a CFrame is provided. <br />
+-Attachments are created and CFramed inside of the sound part to play the sounds from (instead of creating a new part for each sound). <br />
+-If no parent or CFrame is provided, sounds will be played from SoundService. <br />
+-If no SoundGroup is provided, one will be assigned automatically based on where the sound is parented. <br />
+-Applies default properties, if requested, for consistency. <br />

+TweenAny:<br />

+-Module to "tween" instances that are not usually tweenable.<br />
+-Uses a single RenderStepped connection to iterate over lerp all active tweens.<br />
+-Flips start and end goal to reverse tweens if set.<br />
+-Cleans up completed tweens.<br />
+-Reconnects and disconnects from RunService dynamically depending on if any tweens are active.<br />

+-TweenModel Method:<br />
+-Returns a function to refer models to the given info in a private dictionary.<br />
+-Pivots models to lerped CFrame.<br />

+-TweenSequence Method:<br />
+-Returns a function to refer instances to the start values and tween info in a private dictionary.<br />
+-Gets values of keypoints and creates new keypoints with lerped values.<br />
+-Creates a new sequence and sets original property to lerped sequence.<br />

+QuickTween:<br />

+-Module to do one time tweens.<br />
+-Returns completed signal and destroys tweens after completion.<br />

+ParticleHandler:<br />

+-Stores base particle effect for use across multiple locations. <br />
+-Adjusts emit counts based off of distance from camera and multiplier setting. <br />
+-Automatically deletes created particles after use unless reused in the same location. <br />